maxstoyanov/vercel-cli-routing-testcase/README.md

 # vercel-cli-routing-testcase

+This repository demonstrates two bugs that I have.

-Set framework preset to eleventy
+> Set framework preset to eleventy!

 Check those URLs: